paramraghavan/sql/setup-postgresql.md

 > **What is docker compose**
 >> Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file
 > to configure your application’s services.
-Then, with a single command, you create and start all the services from your configuration
+Then, with a single command, you create and start all the services
+> from your configuration

-> Using sql driver psycopg2 and pymongo
+> Using sql driver psycopg2
 >> pip install psycopg2
->
->>  pip install pymongo

 - cd ./postgresql